hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 #### 15
 [my15-TRACE32.ino](my15-TRACE32.ino)  Presently testing the TRACE32 debugger by [Lauterbach.com](https://www.lauterbach.com/) I will make a video soon.
-The other my15 sketches were early attempts.
+The other my15 sketches were early attempts and will probably end up in the [old](old) folder.